bitfocusas/product-buttons/docs/3_positions/1_position.md

 ![Side pane](images/position/side-pane_callout.png 'Side Pane')

 To optimize your workspace, you can move the **Inspector** pane from the side pane to the bottom of the screen.
-This adjustment provides more real estate for making multiple edits without excessive navigation.
+This setting provides more real estate for making multiple edits without excessive navigation.

 ![Bottom Pane](images/position/bottom-pane_callout.png 'Bottom Pane')